huwg59/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

 [1] To evaluate the EtherCAT module an EtherCAT master is required which is currently only available free of charge on Linux platforms.
 Windows developers must purchase a TwinCAT license from Beckhoff Automation GmbH, or a similar solution.

-For information on running the sotware modules, see the Software quick Start Guide.
+For information on running the sotware modules, see the Software Quick Start Guide.

 .. _XMOS_Motor_Motion_Control_Kit_User_Guide_Hardware: